-It is important to note, some or all of the Respondents may be selected and notified on Friday, January 20, 2017 that they are invited to participate in an oral interview at the Chancellor's Office in Sacramento on Thursday, January 26, 2017.
-The proposer's interview presentation will not reduce the aggregate score of the proposer, as determined immediately above, but at the Chancellor's Office sole discretion the interview presentation may increase the aggregate score by up to 15 points.
+It is important to note, some or all of the Respondents may be selected and notified on Monday, April 15, 2019 that they are invited to participate in an oral interview at the Chancellor's Office in Sacramento on Wednesday, May 8th, 2019.
+The proposer's interview presentation will not reduce the original aggregate score of the proposer, as determined immediately above, but at the Chancellor's Office sole discretion the proposer may be awarded an additional 15 points for the interview presentation.

 Interviews, if conducted by the Evaluation and Selection Committee, will generally consist of no more than forty-five (45) minutes for Respondent's presentation, followed by questions posed by the Committee.
 Total time of each interview will not exceed one (1) hour and fifteen (15) minutes.
 If requested by the Evaluation and Selection Committee, any Respondent invited to participate in the interview process shall have present at the interview its key personnel identified in the Respondent's Proposal (the number of key personnel invited to participate in the interview process may be limited).
 The order of Respondents to be interviewed will be selected randomly.
 Neither the Chabot-Las Positas Community College District nor the California Community Colleges Chancellor's Office shall be responsible for or reimburse any costs incurred by Respondents in connection with the interview process.
-The Contract will be awarded to agency with highest combined score.

-C. Post Response-Opening Inquiries
+D. Post Response-Opening Inquiries